Extra Time

 From wearing the teams’ colours and singing the songs to always buying a programme or sitting in the same chair during a match, football is full of rituals and traditions; by bringing different generations together, both face-to-face and through linked activities, our aim is to discover, share and celebrate some of these personal stories.

-A fourth Memory Box will be dedicated exclusively to women’s football in the county.
+A fourth Story Box will be dedicated exclusively to women’s football in the county.
 From the Lowestoft Waves winning the FA Cup in 1982 to munitions factory workers during the war, by way of individual anecdotes and mementoes, Extra Time will create a brand new – and possibly surprising – addition to the archives.

 Extra Time is made possible through the National Lottery Heritage Fund, Lowestoft Rising and the Association for Suffolk Museums.
 It is a partner project with Suffolk Archives and runs from June 2023 to October 2025.